dentarg/auth0-blog/_posts/2017-01-20-migrating-a-php5-app-to-php7-part-two.markdown

 ```

-In PHP 5, if you pass in a float value, it automatically strips out the decimal parts and leave you with an integer.
+In PHP 5, if you pass in a float value, it automatically strips out the decimal parts and leaves you with an integer.
 Now in PHP 7, If you pass in a float value too, it will throw a Fatal error.
 When building a financial application, this feature comes in handy!

 Remember something like this in JavaScript? where you have to write `use "strict";` at the top of your JavaScript file.